-The Gallatin Distinguished Lecture Series is a forum that honors the School's commitment to interdisciplinary study and excellence in intellectual, civic, and aesthetic endeavors.
-The Gallatin DFL Series features speakers whose work or practice has made an outstanding contribution in one or more of these areas.
+The Gallatin Distinguished Faculty Lectures (DFL) is a forum that honors the School's commitment to interdisciplinary study and excellence in intellectual, civic, and aesthetic endeavors.
+The DFL features speakers whose work or practice has made an outstanding contribution in one or more of these areas.

 Kay Kaufman Shelemay - Musical and Moral Leaders: The Musician in Society